MyBord/mybord-client/docs/projectManagement.md

   * add email verification
   * add usernames and routing for usernames
   * when clicking about in login page, it does not scroll down
+  * add validation to check if username or email address is already taken

 ### B. High - MVP